abhinath84/Documents/README.md

 # Documents

-Documents related to meny things.
+Documents related to many things.
 Like: setting of environment, setting of IDE etc.